Bishop-Jones' Theorem and the ergodic limit set: Hausdorff and Packing dimensions

 \subsection{Visual dimensions}

 Let $X$ be a proper, $\delta$-hyperbolic metric space and let $x\in X$.
-We know that $\partial X$ supports several visual metrics $D_{x,a}$, so the Hausdorff dimension, the packing dimension and the Minkowski dimension of subsets of $\partial X$ are well defined with respect to $D_{x,a}$.
+The boundary at infinity $\partial X$ supports several visual metrics $D_{x,a}$, so the Hausdorff dimension, the packing dimension and the Minkowski dimension of subsets of $\partial X$ are well defined with respect to $D_{x,a}$.
 There is a way to define universal versions of these quantities that do not depend neither on $x$ nor on $a$.
-For a Borelian subset $B$ of $\partial X$ and for all $\alpha \geq 0$ we set, following \cite{Pau96},
+Fix $\alpha \geq 0$.
+For a Borel subset $B$ of $\partial X$ we set, following \cite{Pau96},